 Men who have sex with men are at a disproportionate risk of HIV infection.
 But that doesn't make bisexuals more likely to spread the disease — taking the proper precautions is necessary regardless of your sexual orientation.
-Always use protection, know your partner's status and your own.
+Always use protection, and know your partner's status and your own.

 Threesomes are not a hallmark of the bisexual lifestyle — they are merely an option, just as they are for any other sexual being.

-12. Bi-erasure is a myth.
+12. Bi erasure is a myth.

-In fact, the San Francisco Human Rights Commission released a 50-page report in 2011 on bi invisibility within the LGBT community, proving that the phenomenon is alive and well.
+In fact, the San Francisco Human Rights Commission released a 50-page report in 2011 on bi invisibility within the LGBT population, proving that the phenomenon is alive and well.
 As detailed by the commission, verbiage such as "gay marriage" or "homosexuality" aren't inclusive and erase bisexual people's identity.
 And even major Pride festivals aiming to be inclusive seem to be missing the message.

 13. Bisexuals are a small community.